the day to understand that nothing is hopeless with God.

 But God is so full of love for us that He will allow us to be disobedient; He will allow us to get ourselves in bad situations; He will allow us to ignore His commandments.
 And when we suddenly look around and realize what a mess we have made of things, He is standing right there waiting for us to call out for help.

 Obviously, all situations in our lives that we may view as hopeless are not of our own doing.
-Sickness and tragedy; disease and death; situations brought on by the actions of others – all of these things can create situations that we may feel are hopeless.
+Sickness and tragedy; disease and death; dilemmas brought on by the actions of others – all of these things can create situations that we may feel are hopeless.

 We only need to remember Jonah and do what he did.